Tordek/notin-/README.md

 Notin's meant to be used with a [dzen][dzen] window: just pipe its output through:

-`python notin.py | dzen2`
+`python -u notin.py | dzen2`

 Your notifications will appear on your dzen bar.
+Note the `-u`: Without it, Python will buffer `stdout`, and you won't get updates on time!

 [protocol]: http://www.galago-project.org/specs/notification/0.9/x408.html
 [xmonad]: http://xmonad.org/